-5.1 General Requirements
+8.1 General Requirements

-The organization shall operate a management system in accordance with the following elements of the SFI 2015-2019 Chain-of-Custody Standard, which ensure correct implementation and maintenance of the chain-of-custody process.
+The certified organization shall operate a management system in accordance with the following elements of the SFI 2022 Chain-of-Custody Standard, which ensure correct implementation and maintenance of the chain-of-custody process.
 The management system shall be appropriate to the type, range and volume of work performed.

-Note: An organization’s quality (ISO 9001:2008) or environmental (ISO 14001:2004) management system can be used to meet the minimum requirements for the management system defined in this standard.
+Note: A certified organization’s quality (ISO 9001:2015) or environmental (ISO 14001:2015) management system can be used to meet the minimum requirements for the management system defined in this standard.

-5.2 Responsibilities and Authorities for Chain of Custody
+8.2 Responsibilities and Authorities for Chain of Custody

-5.2.1 The organization’s top management shall define and document its commitment to implement and maintain the chain-of-custody requirements, and make this available to its personnel, suppliers, customers, and other interested parties.
+8.2.1 The certified organization’s management shall define and document its commitment to implement and maintain the chain-of-custody requirements, and make this available to its personnel, suppliers, customers, and other interested parties.

-5.2.2 The organization’s top management shall appoint a member of the management who, irrespective of other responsibilities, shall have overall responsibility and authority for the chain of custody.
+8.2.2 The certified organization’s management shall appoint a member of the management who, irrespective of other responsibilities, shall have overall responsibility and authority for the chain of custody.

-5.2.3 The organization’s top management shall carry out a regular periodic review of the chain of custody and its compliance with the requirements of this standard.
+8.2.3 The certified organization’s management shall carry out a regular periodic review of the chain of custody and its compliance with the requirements of this standard.

+8.2.4 The certified organization shall demonstrate its commitment to comply with the social, health and safety requirements defined in this standard, including the spirt of ILO Declaration on Fundamental Principles and Rights at Work (1998).

-5.2.4 The organization shall identify personnel performing work affecting the implementation and maintenance of the chain of custody, and establish and set responsibilities and authorities relating to the chain-of-custody process:
+8.2.5 The certified organization shall identify personnel performing work affecting the implementation and maintenance of the chain of custody, and establish and set responsibilities and authorities relating to the chain-of-custody process:

 a. raw material procurement and identification of the origin;